AleksanteriK/Checkers3D/README.md

 ### 12.4.2025

-Checkers3D is now downloadable to play from Itch.io!
+You can now download Checkers3D from Itch.io!

 https://aleksanterik.itch.io/checkers-3d